 Who is eligible to apply to the Maimonides Scholars Program?

-The Maimonides Scholars Program is designed for rising seniors from diverse Jewish backgrounds, generally students from public and private school communities, who wish to push their intellectual limits and seriously engage with the Jewish and Western philosophical traditions.
+The Maimonides Scholars Program is designed for current high school juniors and seniors from diverse Jewish backgrounds, generally students from public and private school communities, who wish to push their intellectual limits and seriously engage with the Jewish and Western philosophical traditions.

 For students who attend Yeshiva high schools, Community day schools, or other full-time Jewish educational programs, we have an affiliate program, the Tikvah Scholars Program, also housed in Tikvah Institute for High School Students, which you can find here.